Meta Policy Switching for Secure UAV Deconfliction in Adversarial Airspace: Results and Discussions

 \subsection{Training Results}

 The training results, based on the cumulative reward for the episode, are illustrated in Figure \ref{figure5_all_rewards}.
-The action robust RL model for adversarial actions was trained using varying proportions of adversarial influence in the action space, denoted as $\alpha = \left\{ 0.1, 0.2, 0.3, 0.4 \right\}$.
+The action robust RL model for adversarial actions was trained using varying proportions of adversarial influence in the action space, denoted as $\alpha = \left\{ 0.1, 0.2, 0.3, 0.4, 0.5 \right\}$.
 As shown in Figure \ref{figure5_all_rewards}, increasing $\alpha$ leads to greater uncertainty in the converged rewards, as reflected in the widening uncertainty bands.
 This trend is further confirmed by the mean entropy difference $\Delta \mathbf{H}$ in Figure \ref{figure6_entropy_rewards}, where the gap between exploration and exploitation rewards decreases linearly with increasing $\alpha$.
-To defend against evasion attacks during testing, it is crucial to train models with a less convex loss landscape.
-However, as the landscape of loss flattens, greater randomness is introduced into the policy space, contributing to increased uncertainty in the final rewards.
+This is due to flattening of the loss landscape, due to greater randomness introduced in the policy space by the adversarial network, which in turn increased the uncertainty in the final rewards.
+For $\alpha = 0.5$, there is no significant statistical difference between the rewards obtained during the exploration and exploitation phases.
+Consequently, robust policies corresponding to $\alpha = 0.5$ are excluded from the set of policies considered for switching during the adaptation phase.